narojkumar99/Android-AsyncTask-Download-Image-Example/README.md

 In particular this code works with JellyBean Android API 18.
 It will not work with Marshmallow and later because of the new runtime permissions.
 I will post a version that does do this shortly.

 The emulator for Jellybean Android v18 did NOT work with this code when run from Android Studio.
 The emulator did not work with the internet.
-I was not able to using the browser on the phone to surf the internet and so the AVD would timeout when trying to download the image.
+I was not able to using the browser on the phone to surf the internet and so the AVD would timeout when trying to download the images.
 I had to start the emulator from the command line using my particular dns server as follows...

 wherever-your-android-sdk-is-located/tools/emulator.exe -avd Nexus_5_API_18 -dns-server xxx.xxx.xxx.xxx